Open Rivers-Insights br.jpg

 “Besides the companies developing products and solutions, we should also consider individual farmers as entrepreneurs.
 Individual farmers run their own businesses and are naturally innovating to address gaps...By co-creating with farmers and designing operationally feasible solutions, we could see the technological shifts needed in this space."

-India houses one of the most diverse agricultural industries in the world.
-India is well-positioned to rapidly uptake new technological innovations, but these technologies must be fit-for-purpose, scalable, and cost-effective to suit India's unique landscape and agricultural barriers.
-Dr. Shefali Mehta outlines key areas where entrepreneurs could make a major difference: logistics and operations, tailored smallholder solutions, infrastructure and transportation, water resources, and diversified production.
+India houses one of the most diverse agricultural industries in the world and is well-positioned to rapidly uptake new technological innovations.
+However, these technologies must be fit-for-purpose, scalable, and cost-effective to suit India's unique landscape and agricultural barriers.
+Shefali outlines key areas where entrepreneurs could make a major difference: logistics and operations, tailored smallholder solutions, infrastructure and transportation, water resources, and diversified production.

 "Leveraging India’s strengths in technology, entrepreneurial mindset, effective partnerships and long history of agricultural knowledge provides the answers to the onerous challenges of feeding the world, improving the livelihood of farmers and mitigating environmental and climatic issues."